Tackling emerging and long-term national environmental priorities

 Program delivery

-Projects are being delivered through a mixture of grants, procurements and specific purpose payments to the States.
+Projects were being delivered through a mixture of grants, procurements and specific purpose payments to the States.

 Details of contracted projects